 VigiFlow is essential for securing the safety of medicines and vaccines.
-It allows national centres to rapidly identify potential safety concerns associated with medicines or vaccines and to take appropriate regulatory action to address these issues, thereby reducing the likelihood of the side effect being repeated.
+It allows national centres to rapidly identify potential safety concerns associated with medicines or vaccines and to take appropriate regulatory action to reduce the likelihood of the side effect recurring.

-VigiFlow gives you control over your critical pharmacovigilance processes while guaranteeing the safety of your data.
-Secure and controlled data management means no installation, back-ups or maintenance is required.
-It is all covered by our services.
+VigiFlow gives national centres control over their critical pharmacovigilance processes while guaranteeing the integrity of their data.
+Secure and controlled data management means no installation, backups or maintenance for countries.
+We take care of all of that.